-Judy Wechter provided the update.
-Jill Sebest Welch commented on the commercial running on WGAL.
-Judy responded that the commercial is a catalyst and strong reminder.
+Judy Wechter provided an update CareerLink operations.
+Jill Sebest Welch commented on the television commercial running on WGAL, and Judy Wechtor explained that the commercial serves as a catalyst to promote public awareness and participation.

 Youth Council Update

-Carissa Pinkard gave an update on the next meeting date and said that meeting will focus on Equus and the RFP for 2022.
+Carissa Pinkard gave an update on the next meeting scheduled for January 11, 2022, and said that the meeting will focus on Equus Workforce Solutions and the upcoming Request For Proposal for 2022 youth program services.
 Focus groups are planned for February.

 Career Ready Lancaster! (“CRL!”)
 Update

-Anna Ramos provided the update referencing the marketing team as well as the new employer engagement team and the focus on manufacturing and health care.
+Anna Ramos provided the update referencing the marketing team as well as the new employer engagement team and the focus on Phase II of the ongoing employer demand survey regarding manufacturing and health care industries.

 Executive Session

-The meeting adjourned into Executive Session at
+The meeting adjourned and the Committee convened into Executive Session at 3:45 p.m.